lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 end
 {% endhighlight %}

 Let's then create the specs for our <code>TokenIssuer</code> class.
-Its responsabilities are to create and return tokens (the model will come later) and purge the expired tokens of a user.
+Its responsibilities are to create and return tokens (the model will come later) and purge the expired tokens of a user.

 {% highlight ruby %}
 # file: spec/services/token_issuer_spec.rb